-We may not be able to come together as the people of God (1 Peter 2.9) to worship and pray during these difficult times but that doesn’t mean we can’t be together in other ways.
+We may not all be able to come together as the people of God (1 Peter 2.9) to worship and pray during these difficult times but that doesn’t mean we can’t be together in other ways.

 The Church of England invite us to join their virtual services at Church online.
 Exeter Cathedral will also be recording Sunday services and a service is being broadcast every Sunday morning at 8.00am on BBC local radio.
-Radio 4 also broadcasts several programmes including Bells on Sunday and there is a service of morning praise on BBC 1 as well as Songs of Praise.

 Of course, church is not just for Sundays and the above have the advantage in that you can catch up on them at other times too.
 Canterbury Cathedral, for example, have daily services of Morning and Evening Prayer available online.
 There are also other online resources available such as that from the Bible Society for reading and exploring the Bible.
 The Church of England has a number of different prayer resources and there are other daily devotionals available, such as Lectio 365, written by leaders of the 24-7 Prayer movement.
-And there is also Prayer for the Day at 5.43am on Radio 4.

 And we invite you to join with us at 10.30am each Sunday morning to say the Lord’s Prayer together.